thenester/thenester/README.md

 ## Hello there, Denys here 👋

+- 🖥️ Linux is the way
-- 🔭 I’m currently working on open networking solutions, e.g. SONiC
+- 🔭 Working on open networking solutions, currently focused on SONiC
-- 🌎 Open for cooperation in projects focused on systems programming in networking domain
 - 🖮 Proficient in Python, C, C++, and also know Go
+- 🌎 Open for cooperation in the systems programming domain
-- 📫 Feel free to reach me: denys@thenester.co
+- 📫 Feel free to reach me via denys@thenester.co